 Your search for online MBA programs in Arkansas should focus on accredited institutions.
 Educational authorities like the U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) provide accreditation credentials to schools that exhibit academic excellence.
 Both ED and CHEA recognize six regional accreditation bodies, including the Middle States, New England, North Central, Northwest, Southern, and Western Associations of College and Schools.
 Earning an advanced degree from an accredited school makes you more attractive to potential employers and demonstrates your understanding of business concepts.

 According to the U.S. Bureau of Labor Statistics (BLS), the healthcare and social assistance sectors boasted the most employees and ranked the highest among major industries in Arkansas in 2015.
 America’s aging population creates higher job demand in medical fields.
-In addition, the 2017 Arkansas Labor Market and Economic Report projects a net gain of 4,466 jobs in goods-producing industries by 2018 and an employment increase in service-producing industries of 33,437 in that same year.
+In addition, the 2017 Arkansas Labor Market and Economic Report projected a net gain of 4,466 jobs in goods-producing industries by 2018 and an employment increase in service-producing industries of 33,437 in that same year.
 The publication also highlights a 10,000 person increase in the labor force between 2015 and 2016 combined with an unemployment rate shrinking to 3.4% as of July 2017.

 Top Employers in Arkansas